Amazon Alexa is the leading digital assistant on the market. Find out more about this machine-learning innovation with our Alexa cheat sheet.

 When was Amazon Alexa released?
 Amazon Alexa has been available to the general public since 2015.
 Amazon recently made Alexa's API available to developers, allowing for integration in non-Amazon devices.

 Does Amazon Alexa compromise user privacy?
 Alexa's always-on microphone can be a privacy concern, and rightfully so.
 The truth is much simpler, however: Alexa isn't transmitting any audio until it hears its wake word, and everything sent to Amazon can be viewed in the Alexa app.
-In September 2019, Amazon revealed more privacy-focused changes that can make worried users feel safer.
+In September 2019, Amazon revealed more privacy-focused changes that can make worried users feel safer, and in 2020 it added additional privacy features to protect users.

 Why does Amazon Alexa matter?
 Amazon Alexa is a prime example of machine learning in action and is one of the most successful applications of consumer-based use of the new advances in artificial intelligence.
 Systems like Alexa are an early sign of a massive shift in how we interact with machines.